SRathinaGiri/PowerBI/README.md

 🎨 Animations Included

 Each animation is a self-contained HTML file that you can open directly in your web browser.
+The content is organized inside the
+`pages/` directory to keep the project root tidy, and shared assets live under `assets/`.

 **1. OLTP Vs. OLAP**